tom-power/ssh-run/README.md

-# write/read/**_RUN_** scripts over ssh
+# read/write/**_RUN_** scripts over ssh

-This must exist elsewhere, or is easy enough to configure so isn't needed..
+Assume this either already exists, or is easy enough to configure so isn't needed..

-but I couldn't find either, so started writing this nonsense and use it everyday now, ymmv!
+..but I couldn't find either, so wrote this nonsense and use it everyday now, ymmv!

 ![demo](https://github.com/tom-power/ssh-run-scripts/blob/master/assets/demo.gif)